open-ephys/gui-docs/source/User-Manual/Plugins/Spike-Viewer.rst

 Audio Monitor
 --------------

-Each electrode display has a button in the upper right labeled "MON."
+Each electrode display has a headphone button in the upper right.
 If there is an :ref:`audiomonitor` in the signal chain, clicking this button will select the first channel of this electrode to be monitored.

 Changing electrode display size
 --------------------------------

 The Spike Viewer editor only has one parameter interface, which controls the size of the individual spike displays.
 Clicking the **+** and **-** buttons will increase or decrease the size of the displays, respectively.
 Because the displays are auto-scaled to fit the width of the Spike Viewer, sometimes clicking these buttons will have no effect.

-|